playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 }
 ---

-This isn't to say that there are no practical applications of what we'll be learning about in this chapter, just that the things we'll learn about are often applied in niche circumstance, and I can't reasonably think of how to integrate it into what we've built thus far.

-The concepts I want to talk about today is the idea of "Content reference".

 In our last chapter, we demonstrated how you're able to provide content as a child of another component.
 This means that we can make the follow pseudo-syntax something of a reality in each given framework:

 ```jsx